WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Introduction

-A GraphQL API enables clients to construct queries in order to retrieve data.
+A GraphQL API enables clients to construct queries to retrieve data.
 The queries are defined by the API server in the form of a GraphQL schema, which acts as a contract between the server and the client.

 **Note:** For an introduction to GraphQL, refer : [GraphQL - 101](https://graphql.org/learn/)